ventus-ag/documentation/content/products/storage/integrated-s3-browser.md

 ![](../../../assets/images/store/34.png?width=35pc&classes=border,shadow)

-- the next opened window will provide your *bucket URL* and you can save it by clicking on the COPY TO CLIPBOARD button.
+- the next opened window will provide your *bucket's URL* and you can save it by clicking on the COPY TO CLIPBOARD button.

-2. To get your bucket public URL from inside the selected *Bucket page*, follow these steps:
+2. To get your bucket's public URL from inside the selected *Bucket page*, follow these steps:

 - access the *Bucket page* in the Cloud Console by clicking on the **name** of the bucket from the *Buckets page*.
-- inside the bucket on the *Panel with Quick Actions*, click an option icon that allows you to see bucket URL (this icon will be available only if your bucket is public):
+- inside the bucket on the *Panel with Quick Actions*, click an option icon that allows you to see bucket's URL (this icon will be available only if your bucket is public):

 ![](../../../assets/images/store/35.png?width=35pc&classes=border,shadow)

-The next opened window will provide your *bucket URL* and you can save it by clicking on the COPY TO CLIPBOARD button.
+The next opened window will provide your *bucket's URL* and you can save it by clicking on the COPY TO CLIPBOARD button.

-## Get object public URL
+## Get object's public URL
 {{% notice note %}}
 You can obtain the URL for a folder or file in an S3 bucket only if the object is set as publicly available.
 In such cases, you can generate a URL that allows direct access to the object through the provided link.
 However, if the object is not publicly accessible, generating a URL will not grant access, and users will require appropriate authentication and authorization to access the object.
 {{% /notice %}}

-To get a object URL, do the following:
+To get an object's public URL, do the following:

 - access the *Bucket page* in the Cloud Console by clicking on the **name** of the bucket from the *Buckets page*;
 - identify the file or folder, which URL you want to get on the *Bucket page*;